DETAILED ACTION

 detecting a first body structure (vertebral column equates to a first body structure) in the first image (Paragraph [0001] “imaging the anatomical parts of the human anatomy by means…to an X-ray apparatus having an X-ray source and an X-ray detect or facing the X-ray source”; Paragraph [0037] “at least one initial projection image which preferably includes the vertebral column 20 completely.
 The overview image is determined from several initial projection images of different portions of the spinal column...the spinal axis line 21 is detected by known measures, and the lateral tilt angles .alpha. of the vertebrae of interest are measured by means of known methods.”);

-a target image position (Paragraph [0015] “Optimum imaging parameters are thus determined for the vertebrae from their position and/or orientation in the initial image.
+[determining a distance to] the target image position [based on the first position] (Paragraph [0015] “Optimum imaging parameters are thus determined for the vertebrae from their position and/or orientation in the initial image.
 This determination of the optimum imaging parameters can be done for each single vertebra or groups of vertebrae”; Paragraph [0045] “detector positions are controlled by image information in order to obtain an optimum view of specific parts of the spinal column automatically.
-The image information can be used for automatic optimum adjustment of the collimation, the exposure parameters and the projection orientation”);
+The image information can be used for automatic optimum adjustment of the collimation, the exposure parameters and the projection orientation”); and

-However, Verdonck fails to teach determining a first position of the imaging system relative to the first body structure based on the first image; determining a distance to [a target image position] based on the relative position.
+However, Verdonck fails to teach determining a first position of the imaging system relative to the first body structure based on the first image; obtaining, based on user input, an indication of a target body structure; determining a target image position for imaging the target body structure different than the first position based on comparing the first body structure and the target body structure to an anatomic map stored in a memory of the imaging system; and determining a distance to [the target image position] based on the first position.

 Helm teaches determining a first position of the imaging system relative to the first body structure based on the first image (Paragraph [0042] “Accordingly, the imaging device 36 can be tracked relative to the subject 28 as can the instrument 144 to allow for initial registration, automatic registration, or continued registration of the subject 28 relative to the image 40.”);